-A note that contains information that is distinct from the main body of text.
+Note: A note that contains information that is distinct from the main body of text.
 For example, drawing attention to a difference between models; or a reminder of a limitation.

+Warning!
 A note that contains a warning to proceed with caution and care, or to indicate that the information is meant for an advanced user.
-For example, indicating that an action may void the camera's warranty.
+For example, indicating that an action may void the camera's warranty or cause damage to the camera or other equipment.